-(32) "Inactive roads" are roads used for forest management purposes exclusive of removing commercial forest products.
+(32) "Inactive roads" are roads used for forest management purposes exclusive of removing commercial forest products.(33) "Key components" means the attributes which are essen-

 (33) "Key components" means the attributes which are essential to maintain the use and productivity of a resource site over time.
 The key components vary by species and resource site.
 Examples include fledging trees or perching trees.